claresudbery/clare-wiki-ably/pages/organising/music/logic.md

     - If you want to listen to one section repeatedly, drag the sections at the top of the main view, they will highlight in orange, then click the recycle button, top left main window.
 - If you accidentally zoom in or out either horizontally or vertically (easily done iwth the wrong key combinations), you can fix it with the sliders top right in the piano roll.

+### Playing back

+There's this v annoying thing where if you move the playback marker (yellow vertical line - can be placed and dragged around just under the bar numbers at the top) and hit Play, although it will start playing there, when it stops it will go back to somewhere else entirely.
+The "somewhere else" seems to generally be at the beginning of whatever "cycle range" you have defined.
+To change this, click in the bar numbers and drag the beginning and the end of the resulting yellow strip - this will define the start and end of the default playback region.

 ### Drum tracks without sequencing individual notes:

 - Create new track, select Drummer - it's an AI that will automate a drum sequence in the style you want